 - Welcome to The Beginner’s Guide to Social Media!

-- The Definitive Guide to Social Media Marketing.
+- The Definitive Guide to Social Media Marketing

-Where Does Paid Advertising Fit in?
+Where Does Paid Advertising Fit With Online Marketing?

-- Create an email sales funnel to send to those leads
+- Create an email sales funnel to send to those leads.

 - Keep testing and tweaking your sales funnel to improve conversion rates.